Liverpool to be without Alisson for Atletico clash as hip injury forces Brazilian goalkeeper onto the sidelines | Goal.com

 “He had a little incident in training before the Chelsea game.
 We all thought it was nothing and it was clear he would not play anyway, the plan was he was on the bench.

 “There, we thought, ‘Come on, we don’t have to take any risks’ so left him out of the squad.
 [There was a] scan the next day and they found something.
-So now he is out.
-We will see next week for sure and then we will see.”
+So now he is out.”

 Klopp added on the nature of the injury: “Muscle, slight, in the hip region.
 A small muscle.
 You [the reporters] could all do your work still but a professional goalkeeper is slightly different.
 That’s the situation.